Kumararup/devops-course/README.md

 # KTH DevOps Course

+Try to add some text to check files update on github ------ kumar

 This repository contains the material and content of the DevOps course at KTH Royal Institute of Technology

 Registration: You must register to this course through the Swedish registration system <https://antagning.se>.